arteen1000/cs111-assignments/lab1/lab1/README.md

 Build the program by running `make` with the provided Makefile.

+This program was tested on Linux kernel [release](https://kernel.org) 5.14.8-arch1-1 and also on MacOS Ventura 13.3.1.
+To build on MacOS, remove the line beginning with `LDFLAGS` in the Makefile.

 ## Running

 The program is meant to have similar functionality to the UNIX Pipe so that `ls | wc | cat` is the equivalent of `./pipe ls wc cat`.

 All arguments to the command must be command names or paths to executables.
-The program will terminate early with relevant exit status if any system call fails or any of the sub-commands have non-zero status.
+The program will terminate early with relevant exit status if any system call returns failure or any of the sub-commands exit with non-zero status.

-The program will return an error code if run with no arguments:
+The program will return with error code `EINVAL` if run with no arguments:

 ```
 $ ./pipe
 ```